Lee Feeney

-Lee Feeney (born 21 March 1978 in Kilkeel) is a Northern Irish footballer who manages Bangor F.C. in the Premier Intermediate League in Northern Ireland.
+Lee Feeney (born 21 March 1978 in Kilkeel) is a Northern Irish Association football coach and former player who manages NIFL Premiership side Bangor F.C.

 Playing career

 Feeney began his career at Ards.
 He made 4 appearances for Ards in the 1997 UEFA Intertoto Cup.
-He left to join Linfield and made his debut for them back in February 1997 before moving to Rangers for £10,000,000 in December 1998.
-He made 126 appearances, his first during a 4–0 league win verses Dundee in January 1999.
+He left to join Linfield and made his debut for them back in February 1997 before moving to Rangers for £100,000 in December 1998.
+He made one appearance, during a 4–0 league win against Dundee in January 1999.
 Three seasons later he re-joined Linfield.
 During his second spell at Windsor Park he scored in the UEFA Cup.

 He left again in 2002 for Ards then had a spell with Glenavon before signing for Shamrock Rovers for the 2005 season.
 He scored on his debut on live television but did not score again in 11 total appearances and was released in July.
 He then joined Bangor before joining Newry City.

-His brother Cullen also plays for Newry.
-His cousin Warren Feeney is a former Northern Ireland international, and past manager of Linfield.
-His two uncles were also internationals.
+His brother Cullen, cousin Warren Feeney, and two uncles were also footballers.